Announcing My New Book: Cultural Analytics in R - A Tidy Approach

 Exploratory Analysis of Unaccompanied Migrant Children Data

-Recently, the New York Times released data looking at the number of unaccompanied migrant children who have crossed into the United States.
-The U.S. Department of Human Health and Services keeps this data, and the organization was able to gain access to it through the Freedom of Information Act.
-Conditions for often these children are dire, with many facing violence, abuse, and poverty.
-As the New York Times has noted, Americans have used these children to build roofs and work the night shift of dangerous jobs.
-Frequently, the federal agencies ignored numerous warnings about the...
+In 2023, the New York Times released data about the number of unaccompanied migrant children who have crossed into the United States.
+The U.S. Department of Human Health and Services keeps this data, and the NYT gained access to it through the Freedom of Information Act.
+Conditions for these children are often dire, with many facing violence, abuse, and poverty.
+As the newspaper notes, Americans have used these children to build roofs and work the night shift of dangerous jobs.
+Frequently, federal agencies ignored numerous warnings about the exploitation of these children.

 An Undue Burden: A Look at Digital Humanities Conference Travel

-About a year ago, I updated my GIS time-lapse map looking at the disproportionate travel that digital humanities scholars in the Global South took to attend the annual Digital Humanities conference.
-The map itself uses data from the Index of DH Conferences put together by Matthew D. Lincoln, Scott B. Weingart, and Nickoal Eichmann-Kalwara.
-Over time, there have been updates to the Index, and so I’ve been able to update my map accordingly.
-To create the visualization, I reverse-geocoded the institutional affiliations of authors in the dataset and the conference hosting institutions using ArcGIS’ API through tidygeocoder....
+In 2022, I updated my GIS time-lapse map looking at the disproportionate travel that digital humanities scholars in the Global South undertook to attend the annual Digital Humanities conference.
+The map uses data from the Index of DH Conferences by Matthew D. Lincoln, Scott B. Weingart, and Nickoal Eichmann-Kalwara.
+Over time, there have been updates to the Index, so the map needed an upgrade.